 - Invitation to attend the annual CHS-International Olympic Academy (“IOA”) Scholars Symposium in Ancient Olympia.

-- Organization of events in order the Fellows to present their research to students (graduate and undergraduate) of AUTH’s Department of Classics.
+- Organization of events in order for the Fellows to present their research to students (graduate and undergraduate) of AUTH’s Department of Classics.

 A seven-member Selection and Academic Advisory Committee (consisting of four professors nominated by the CHS and three nominated by AUTH’s Department of Classics) evaluates the applications, selects the Fellows and supports their research by providing them academic assistance and advice in their work.